nicklasfrahm/libre19/docs/libre19.md

 # Libre19 🔩

-Libre19 is an open hardware form factor for 19-inch server racks.
+Libre19 is an open hardware form factor for 10-inch network shelves and 19-inch server racks.
 It is inspired by the [Open19][website-open19] project, but not affiliated with or officially endorsed by Open19 in any way.

 ## Features ✨